MononoKuma/WD-Seatwork3/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  This project is a multipaged project that consists of 3 pages which are the Landing page, the Header Gallery, and the Footer Gallery page.
-In the Landing page consist of the links to the Footer and Header pages.
-Which each of those pages consist of 10 designs which are grouped into 2 sections.
-Those 2 are the 5 static designs and the 5 animated designs totalling of 10 designs.
+  This multi-paged project consists of 3 pages: the Landing page, the Header Gallery, and the Footer Gallery page.
+The Landing page consists of the Footer and Header page links.
+Each of those pages consists of 10 designs which are grouped into 2 sections.
+Those 2 are the 5 static and 5 animated designs totalling 10.
 </div>

 <br />